 Goodwill impairment testing is performed at the reporting unit level.
 Goodwill is assigned to reporting units at the date the goodwill is initially recorded.
 Once goodwill has been assigned to reporting units, it no longer retains its association with a particular acquisition, and all of the activities within a reporting unit, whether acquired or internally generated, are available to support the value of the goodwill.
-During the second quarter of 2016, in connection with an operationally focused reorganization of certain of our reporting units, one additional reporting unit was added.
-As such, the goodwill of the former reporting units affected was reassigned to the new reporting unit based on their relative fair values and represented less than one percent of the Company's goodwill balance at the time.

-Goodwill impairment testing is a two-step process.
-Step one involves comparing the fair value of our reporting units to their carrying amount.
+Traditionally, goodwill impairment testing is a two-step process.
+Step one involves comparing the fair value of the reporting units to its carrying amount.
 If the carrying amount of a reporting unit is greater than zero and its fair value is greater than its carrying amount, there is no impairment.
 If the reporting unit's carrying amount is greater than the fair value, the second step must be completed to measure the amount of impairment, if any.
-Step two involves calculating the implied fair value of goodwill by deducting the fair value of all tangible and intangible assets, excluding goodwill, of the reporting unit from the fair value of the reporting unit as determined in step one.
-The implied fair value of goodwill determined in this step is compared to the carrying value of goodwill.
-If the implied fair value of goodwill is less than the carrying value of goodwill, an impairment loss is recognized equal to the difference.
+Step two involves calculating the implied fair value of goodwill.
+For our annual goodwill impairment test as of September 30, 2017, we elected to early-adopt ASU 2017-04 which simplifies subsequent goodwill measurement by eliminating Step 2 from the goodwill impairment test.
+As a result, we compared the fair value of a reporting unit with its respective carrying value, and recognized an impairment charge for the amount by which the carrying amount exceeded the reporting unit's fair value.